 The heart and soul of MVPNS.
-Her knowledge, twenty years of experience, and wisdom resonate in every aspect of our school, and they reflect her life-long passion for children and building community.
+Her knowledge, thirty years of experience, and wisdom resonate in every aspect of our school, and they reflect her life-long passion for children and building community.
 Her high emotional intelligence and dedication to the profession of early childhood education greatly benefit both our children and our school community.
 Claire began teaching at MVPNS in 1990 and became Director in 2007.

 She is also a Child Development Instructor at Foothill College and Founder of Foothill’s Mentor Teacher program, where she guides student teachers in the best practices of early childhood education.
 She has presented workshops at national, state, and local conferences on a variety of early child care and education topics.
 She also coordinates the Foothill College Child Development Training Consortium, and was awarded the Mountain View-Los Altos Adult Education Excellence in Teaching Award in 2006.

 Claire has a B.A. in Child Development from Chico State University and has completed the Master of Arts units in Human Development from Pacific Oaks College.
 Her warmth and professionalism with children and parents provide a comforting beginning to school.
 Her modeling of team work and respect are invaluable to the parent participation experience.
 She is famous for her hugs, humor, and radiant smiles, and for making everyone feel cared for and loved.

 Started teaching at Parent Observation in 2000, becoming the director in 2008, and teaches parent and child classes for 18 month old to 3 year old children.
 Diane studied social welfare and earned a Multiple Subject Teaching Credential at U.C.
 Berkeley and an MA in Special Education at Santa Clara University.
 She has continued her education by taking Child Development classes.